 Using the previous CHNAs as a tool, the steering committee reviewed and compared the health needs identified in 2019 to the previous health needs.
 The group narrowed the community health needs to three.
 It was determined that Banner Health, as a health system would continue to address the same health needs from Cycle 2, the 2016 CHNA, due to the continued impact these health needs have on the overall health of the community.
 These needs and the strategies to address the needs align with the shortand long-term goals the health system has, specific strategies can be tailored to the regions Banner Health serves, and the health needs can address many health areas within each of them.
-Below are the three health needs, and the areas they will be addressing.
+Below are the three health needs, and the areas addressed by the strategies and tactics developed.